Friends of Tunisian accused in Canada plot express shock

 Samir Galouli a 29-year-old engineer who studied with Esseghaier at the INSAT institute, a modern scientific and technical college in Tunis with links to France, also found it hard to believe the news from Canada; he said he remembered his friend as a fan of Turkish and Western music.

 "I am shocked by this news," Galouli said in a telephone interview.
-"He was an excellent student of biology.
+"He was an excellent student in biology.

 "He was a playful spirit, but he was a weak personality and it was easy to influence him."